jasongaylord/JasonGaylord.com/_posts/2013/2013-08-28-converting-unix-epoch-to-date-in-excel.md

 tags:  [archive,ms-office]
 ---

 I ran into an interesting problem earlier today.
 I was using a CDR dump from our Cisco system.
 However, all of the datetime fields were represented as seconds.
 I knew right away that it used an epoch value.
-What I didn’t know is what the originating date was.
+What I didn't know is what the originating date was.
 Apparently, I was correct at my first guess.
 I guessed that it was using the standard Unix epoch value of 1/1/1970.
 Many applications, such as Microsoft Excel, use 1/1/1900.

 Since I wanted to represent the correct date and time in Excel, I began looking around for a formula.
 To my surprise, nothing exists out of the box (unless my eyes are failing me).
 So, I had two options.
 The first option I headed down had me save my spreadsheet as a macro-enabled workbook.
 From there, I added a formula to an empty module.